open5e/open5e/source/classes/druid.rst

-Some druids venerate the forces of nature themselves, but most druids are devoted to one of the many nature deities worshiped in the multiverse (the lists of gods in appendix B include many such deities).
+Some druids venerate the forces of nature themselves, but most druids are devoted to one of the many nature deities worshiped in the multiverse (the lists of gods in :ref:`srd:fantasy-historical-pantheons` include many such deities).
 The worship of these deities is often considered a more ancient tradition than the faiths of clerics and urbanized peoples.